UoGSoE/examdb/Readme.md

 docker-compose exec app php artisan db:seed --class=TestDataSeeder
 ```
 Now go to http://localhost:3000 and log in as 'admin' / 'secret'.
 Any emails that the system would send out
 are trapped by a copy of [Mailhog](https://github.com/mailhog/MailHog) running at http://localhost:3025 .
+Ontop of the admin account there is a dummy 'setter' and 'moderator' one (both have the 'secret' password) you can log in with to see things from those points of view.

 ### The full app